Climate and Average Weather Year Round at Santorini Airport Greece

 Santorini Airport experiences significant seasonal variation in the perceived humidity.

 The muggier period of the year lasts for 4.1 months, from June 11 to October 16, during which time the comfort level is muggy, oppressive, or miserable at least 12% of the time.
-The muggiest day of the year is August 14, with muggy conditions 47% of the time.
+The month with the most muggy days at Santorini Airport is August, with 13.5 days that are muggy or worse.

 The least muggy day of the year is February 26, when muggy conditions are essentially unheard of.